Ysosrsss1/i2sse-Project/docs/report1.md

 ## User Stories and Requirements
- - User story : As a user, I want to see an animation of a Captain bouncing on the moon
+ - User story : As a user, I want to see an animation of a Captain bouncing on the moon, so that i can interact with the captain bouncing.

  - Requirement : The program should show a captain bouncing